Why there aren’t enough female science professionals in Bangladesh

 According to Farzana, those who are working in science in Bangladesh, are going through daily struggles to remain in their positions.
 "It is difficult for women to work in science since they sometimes have to go for field visits and spend time at the laboratory."

-She also mentioned how only her batchmates from affluent families could go abroad for higher studies or at least plan about it.
+She also mentioned how only her batchmates from affluent families could go abroad for higher studies or at least plan for it.

-It is not just Farzana, there are many others like her who successfully complete honours and masters in science-related subjects but do not get into professions related to their degrees.
+Not just Farzana, there are many others like her who successfully complete honours and masters in science-related subjects, but do not get into professions related to their degrees.

-The barriers include lack of social security (staying at the lab at night or going on field visits are generally considered unsafe for women), job insecurity (insufficient positions for female science professionals) and overall, an environment that is unfavourable for women and their growth potential.
+The barriers include lack of social security (staying at the lab at night or going on field visits are generally considered unsafe for women), job insecurity (insufficient positions for female science professionals) and overall, an environment which is unfavourable to women and their growth potential.

 In Dhaka University, 30% to 40% of students studying physics and chemistry are female.